Medical ultrasound: Mode

 Most machines convert two-way time to imaging depth using as assumed speed of sound of 1540 m/s.
 As the actual speed of sound varies greatly in different tissue types, an ultrasound image is therefore not a true tomographic representation of the body.

+3D imaging

 Three-dimensional imaging is done by combining B-mode images, using dedicated rotating or stationary probes.
-This has also been referred to as C-mode.
+This has been referred to as C-mode.

+A hybrid rotating ultrasound/photoacoustic system produces 3D images, including blood and tissue without the use of magnets or ionizing radiation.
+It uses an arc of detectors to create a volumetric image.
+A laser pulse causes hemoglobin molecules to vibrate and generate acoustic signal also absorbed by the detectors.

+Technique
-An imaging technique refers to a method of signal generation and processing that results in a specific application.

-Most imaging techniques are operating in B-mode.
+An imaging technique is the method of signal generation and processing that supports in a specific application.
+Most techniques use B-mode.